Burkina Faso Passport Ranking

-The Burkinabe passport currently ranks on the 81st place according to the Guide visa index.
+The Burkinabe passport currently ranks on the 81st place according to the Guide Passport Ranking Index.
 It provides visa-free access to 59 countries.
-The passport ranking has dropped over the past years.
+The Passport Ranking has dropped over the past years.
 The government does however steady efforts of enhancing international relations.
 Burkinabe passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore, Sri Lanka and Iran.
 Burkinabe citizens do however require a visa to enter 167 destinations in the world such as China, Turkey, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The landlocked Burkina Faso is a former French colony.
 Located in Western Africa it consists of 45 provinces.
 It borders Ghana, Togo, Benin, Niger, Mali and Côte D’Ivoire.
 The most important provinces are Centre, Boucle du Mouhoun and Hauts-Bassins.
 The nation is the 29th largest country in Africa with a surface area of 274,200 square kilometers, making it one of the medium sized countries in the continent.
 Its climate is divided into three climate zones: tropical savanna, tropical semi-arid and hot desert.
 Its geography is mostly flat terrain.